SimVascular/simvascular.github.io-archive/source/documentation/quickguide/_simulation.md

 ###Running Simulation

-There are two ways to run simulation.
-One is to export all files and run simulation at other computers or clusters.
-The other way is to create data files and run simulation in the job
+To run simualtion:

+	Click the button "Create Data Files for Simulation" Number of Processes: give the number of cores you need Click the button "Run Simulation"

 <figure>
   <img class="svImg svImgSm"  src="documentation/quickguide/imgs/runjob.png">
   <figcaption class="svCaption" ></figcaption>
 </figure>

-To export only input files (no data files):

-	Click the button "Export Only Input Files..."
-	Select a directory

-A folder "demojob-files" is created, which contains the exported input files.

-To export input and data files:

-	Choose Mesh: demomesh
-	Click the button "Export Input and Data Files..."
-	Select a directory

-A folder "demojob-files" is created, which contains the exported input and data files.
-You can upload those files to a computer cluster to run simualation.

-To run simulatio inside the project:

-	Click the button "Create Input and Data Files in Job" Number of Processes: give the number of cores you need Click the button "Run Job"

 After the simulation is completed, all the simulation result files restart.**.*\* are in the folder [proj_path]/Simulations/demojob.

 <font color="red">**HELPFUL HINT:** </font>  If you choose more than one processors, for example, 8 processors are used. **SimVascular** will create a new folder *8-procs\_case* in the folder [proj_path]/Simulations/demojob.
 All the simulation result files restart.\*.\* are in the folder 8-procs_\_case.

+You can also export the required data files and upload to a computer cluster to run the simulation.

+To export the files:

+	Right click on the job node "demojob" in Data Manager Click "Export Data Files"
+	Select a directory

+A folder "demojob-sim-files" is created, which contains the exported data files to run the simulation.

-###Export Results
+###Convert Results

-Convert and export the simulation result files to .vtp and .vtu files, which we can use to show the results in ParaView.
+To convert the simulation result files to .vtp and .vtu files, which we can use to show the results in ParaView.

-	Click the button "..." to select simulatio result directory [proj_path]/Simulations/demojob/*8-procs_\_case*
+	Result Dir:  [proj_path]/Simulations/demojob/*8-procs_\_case* or Click the button "..." to select a directory
-	Start: 500
+	Start: 50
 	Stop: 500
 	Increment: 50
 	Click the button "Export..."